Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 Costs:

-• Higher Initial Purchase Price: Cobalt drill bits are more expensive than standard HSS bits.
-A single cobalt bit can cost several times more than an equivalent HSS bit.
-A full set can represent a significant upfront investment.
+• Higher Initial Purchase Price: Cobalt drill bits cost more than standard HSS bits — a single cobalt bit can run several times more than an equivalent HSS bit, and a full M42 set often runs $30–$75 versus $12–$35 for an M35 set.

-• Potential for Brittleness: While robust, if subjected to extreme impact or improper use, they can be more prone to snapping than softer steel bits.
+• Potential for Brittleness: While robust, if subjected to impact or improper use (see the handling section above), they can be more prone to snapping than softer steel bits.

 Benefits:

-• Extended Lifespan: They last significantly longer when used for their intended purpose, meaning you buy fewer bits over time.
+• Extended Lifespan: They last significantly longer when used for their intended purpose, meaning fewer bits bought over time.

-• Reduced Project Time: Faster drilling means less time spent on each hole, especially in hard materials.
+• Reduced Project Time: Faster drilling means less time spent on each hole in hard materials.

-• Fewer Tools Needed: Instead of burning through multiple standard bits, one or two cobalt bits can complete a job.
+• Fewer Tools Needed: One or two cobalt bits can complete a job that would burn through multiple standard bits.

-• Reduced Material Waste: Precise drilling with a sharp, capable bit reduces the chance of mistakes like missed holes or damaged workpieces.
+• Reduced Material Waste: Precise drilling with a sharp, capable bit reduces the chance of missed holes or damaged workpieces.

 • Safety: A bit that performs predictably and doesn’t bind or break unexpectedly contributes to a safer work environment.

-For the homeowner or hobbyist who only drills metal occasionally, investing in a small set of the most common sizes (e.g., 1/8″, 3/16″, 1/4″, 5/16″) is a wise move.
-For professionals, or serious hobbyists who frequently drill hard metals, a comprehensive set is an absolute necessity.
+For the homeowner who only drills metal occasionally, a small M35 set in the most common sizes (1/8″, 3/16″, 1/4″, 5/16″) is a wise move.
+For professionals or serious hobbyists who frequently drill hard metals, a comprehensive M42 set is closer to a necessity.
+See our full drill bit pricing breakdown for how cobalt compares to other bit types dollar-for-dollar.

 Frequently Asked Questions About Cobalt Drill Bits

-Q1: Do I need to use a special drill for cobalt drill bits?
+Do I need a special drill for cobalt drill bits?

 No, you can use them with any standard drill (corded or cordless).
-However, ensure your drill has variable speed control so you can operate at the slower speeds recommended for drilling hard metals.
+Make sure your drill has variable speed control so you can run the slower speeds recommended for hard metals.

-Cobalt drill bits are often distinguishable by their color, which can range from bronze/gold to a darker, almost blackish hue, compared to the silver or metallic grey of standard HSS bits.
-Many will also be clearly labeled as “Cobalt” or have “Co” in their part number.
-Always check the packaging if you’re unsure.
+Cobalt drill bits are usually bronze/gold to a darker, almost blackish hue, compared to the silver or metallic grey of standard HSS bits.
+Most are stamped “Cobalt,” “Co,” “M35,” or “M42” in the part number.
+Check the packaging if you’re unsure.

-Yes, you can, but it’s usually not recommended.
-They will work, but they’re overkill and can sometimes generate more heat, potentially melting softer plastics.
-Standard HSS bits are usually better suited and more economical for wood and these softer materials.
+Yes, but it’s usually not recommended.
+They work, but they’re overkill and can generate more heat, potentially melting softer plastics.
+Standard HSS bits are better suited and more economical for wood and other soft materials.